Professional Development

 Training Institute Policies:

 Refunds for JSSA’s CE training program cancellations are provided up to 5 days before the training date.
 After that time, a credit can be issued if JSSA receives a registrant’s cancellation up to two business days before the training date.
-This credit can be applied towards a future 3-Hour CE training, symposium, or post-graduate course up to one year from the issue date.
+This credit can be applied towards a future 3-hour CE training, symposium, or post-graduate course up to one year from the issue date.

 Authorization: